 Homeschooling Field Trips

 Homeschooling field trips are my favorite part of educating at home.
-They provide us with much needed breaks from our daily routine, and I love watching my children learn and enjoy new experiences.
+They provide us with much needed breaks from our daily routine, and they are fun ways to watch my children learn and enjoy new experiences.

 When searching for field trip opportunities, look for places that interest your children or relate to topics you are studying.

 Some field trips offer behind the scenes looks at an everyday place, such as the post office, bank, bakery, hospital, ice cream shop, grocery store, library, fire station or police station.
-You may even simply take a train or bus ride.
+Even simple train or bus rides can be valuable learning experiences for children.

 Because of concerns about homeschooling and socialization, some homeschoolers over schedule outside activities.
 This can be expensive, and leads to burn out, restlessness, and neglect of school and household duties.
 If you find yourself yelling, “stop reading and put your shoes on so we can go have fun,” you may be involved in too many homeschooling activities.